henrikibm/TJBot/README.md

 The LED I use was Common Cathode, Diffused, 8mm.
 I wired (I believe...) the Red pin to Raspberry Pi's GPIO 3, Green to GPIO 2 and Blue to GPIO 0, and common cathode to Raspberry Pi's ground.
 You can use different wiring as long as you change the configuration in the Java client.

+Note: As this is a traditional LED you should add a 330ohm resistor in series with each of the R, G, B inputs.
+This is necessary to give a proper current when connected to 5 volt.
+So head off to your local electronics shop and pick up three small 330 ohm resistors, then solder them to each of the R, B, G legs.

 Once you have assembled the hardware you should verify that the microphone and speaker works.
 I had plenty of problems here and spent a lot of time troubleshooting.
 Here is what I had to do:

 1) Disable some modules in the Ubuntu Linux by adding a /etc/modprobe.d/tjbot-blacklist-snd.conf with the following content: